article banner (priority)

 What will be printed?
 Try to answer this question before reading any further.

-To understand the answer, we need to consider three facts:
+To understand the answer, we need to consider three things:

 • Delegate exceptions are propagated out of accessors.

-• Lazy delegate first tries to return previously calculated value, and if there is no value stored, it uses a lambda expression to calculate it.
-If the calculated process is disturbed with an exception, no value is stored, and when we ask for the lazy value the next time, processing starts again.
+• A lazy delegate first tries to return a previously calculated value; if no value is already stored, it uses a lambda expression to calculate it.
+If the calculation process is disturbed with an exception, no value is stored; when we ask for the lazy value the next time, processing starts again.

-• Kotlin's lambda expressions are automatically capturing variable references, so when we use x inside the lambda expression, every time we use it, we will receive the current value of x, so when we call the lambda expression for the second time, x is 1, so the result should be 1.
+• Kotlin's lambda expressions automatically capture variable references; so, when we use x inside a lambda expression, every time we use its reference inside a lambda expression we will receive the current value of x; when we call the lambda expression for the second time, x is 1, so the result should be 1.

-So the answer to this puzzler is "1".
+So, the answer to this puzzle is "1".

-In the next part of this series, I will show you observable and vetoable, that are other amazing property delegates.
-So stay tuned.
+In the next part of this series, I will show you the amazing observable and vetoable property delegates.
+So, stay tuned!

 1:

-The actual lazy implementation is more complicated, as it has better synchronization securing it for concurrent use.
+The actual lazy implementation is more complicated as it has better synchronization, which secures it for concurrent use.

 2:

-I first heard about this puzzler from Anton Keks' presentation, and it can be found in his repository, so I assume he is the author.
+I first heard about this puzzle from Anton Keks' presentation and it can be found in his repository, so I assume he is the author.

 3:

-By computed property, I mean a property whose value is determined by other properties, so can always be recalculated.
+By computed property, I mean a property whose value is determined by other properties and therefore can always be recalculated.

 4: